digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

       4.|-- 138.197.248.39             0.0%   100    1.0   1.3   0.9  17.5   1.7
       5.|-- 142.93.190.77              0.0%   100    0.9   0.9   0.8   1.7   0.0

 The `Loss%` column provides the quickest at-glance information for how a particular network path looks.
 If packet loss starts at a certain hop (say, hop 3) and persists through to the destination, it's likely that particular hop is experiencing issues.
 If this loss is outbound from your system (B->A), it's worth your while to share that with your hosting provider.
 If the loss begins in your user's network (A->B), it would be best to have your user talk with their IT or ISP.
-Loss on a single hop generally isn't cause for concern, though loss at the very last hop (e.g. your system) may indicate a real problem that should be investigated further, using the USE methods outlined in this chapter.
+Loss on a single hop generally isn't a cause for concern, though the loss at the very last hop (e.g. your system) may indicate a real problem that should be investigated further, using the USE methods outlined in this chapter.

 #### CDNs
 Content Delivery Networks (CDNs) help for many web use cases.
 Incorporating a CDN into your overall application where appropriate will help avoid many common user problems and reduce potential USE performance pitfalls discussed in this chapter: